ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 ## filesystemFree {#filesystemfree}

 Returns total amount of the free space on the filesystem where the files of the databases located.
-Consist of both space reserved for a Linux `root` user and space that actual available for data.
+See also `filesystemAvailable`

 **Syntax**